babel/babel/README.md

 - **ecmaVersion**: Indicates the ECMAScript version to parse.
 Must be either 3, 5, or 6.
-This influences support for strict mode, the set of reserved words, and support for getters and setter.
+This influences support for strict mode, the set of reserved words, and support for new syntax features.
 Default is 5.
-  ES6 is only partially supported.

 - **strictSemicolons**: If `true`, prevents the parser from doing automatic semicolon insertion, and statements that do not end with